Vegan Yogurt Parfait

 If you aren't interested in making your own yogurt, buy Kite Hill yogurt and make your parfaits with that.

-- 1 quart soymilk (make sure the only ingredients are soybeans and water, and nothing else - I bought the 365 brand that whole foods sells)
+- 1 quart organic soymilk (make sure the only ingredients are soybeans and water, and nothing else - I buy the 365 brand that whole foods sells or the soy beverage from Trader Joe's)*

 - 2 vegan probiotic capsules (or sub ¼ - ½ cup vegan yogurt)

-- ¼ cup powdered sugar (optional, and varies depending how sweet you like your yogurt)
+- ¼ cup organic powdered sugar (optional, and varies depending how sweet you like your yogurt)*

 - 2 teaspoons vanilla (optional)